microsoft/RTVS-docs/README.md

 [Introduction_to_R_Server](https://github.com/Microsoft/RTVS-docs/tree/master/examples/Introduction_to_R_Server)
 directory.

+Questions to answer here (and the same for the others above this):

+1. What does this sample do?
+2. What happens when I run it (screenshot would be great)?
+3. What do I need to run it (dependencies etc.)?
+4. How do I run it?

 ## Machine Learning with R

 If you want to see examples of Machine Learning with R, check out the examples